-The Chitimacha Tribal School administration and the Board of Education reserves the right to deny enrollment based on a current discipline action or law enforcement situation involving the student in their previous school or community.
+The Chitimacha Tribal School administration and the BOE reserves the right to deny enrollment based on a current discipline action or law enforcement situation involving the student in their previous school or community.
 Such discipline situations may include, but are not limited to expulsion, suspension, drug and/or alcohol use, weapon violations and issues involving law enforcement.